-Luby's, initially, relied upon every technicality to deny our request.
-After we overcame that hurtle, Luby's feigned an inability to comprehend the request.
+Luby's, initially, relied upon every legal technicality to deny our request.
+After we overcame those hurtles, Luby's feigned an inability to comprehend the request.
 Despite a very explicit request, Luby's offered to provide less desirable alternative information.
 Luby's referred the Committee to American Stock Transfer ("AST"), its stock transfer agent, to obtain the requested information.
 AST stated that it could not provide the information until Luby's provided written authorization and that Luby's had not done so.
 The Committee asked the SEC for assistance to obtain the Shareholder lists.
 The SEC claimed that it was a matter of state law and declined our request.
-After the Committee had engaged legal counsel and threatened to bring a lawsuit in Delaware, Luby's finally provided the written authorization to AST.
+After the Committee had engaged legal counsel and threatened to bring legal action in Delaware, Luby's finally provided the written authorization to AST.
 AST then demanded payment of substantial funds in order to produce the requested information on a computer disk.
 (The Committee had requested that the data be provided in an Excel format on a floppy disk after hearing that some transfer agents produced such data on magnetic tapes where machines that could read the tapes were substantially non-existent.)
-The Committee repeatedly requested that Luby's and AST justify their alleged costs and/or provide a copy of a published schedule of charges.
+The Committee Mr. Jonathan G. Katz December 8, 2005 Page Three repeatedly requested that Luby's and AST justify their alleged costs and/or provide a copy of a published schedule of charges.
 The requests were ignored.
 During that time, Luby's mailed literature to its Shareholders.
 Evidently, Luby's had used the same Shareholder information that we had requested.
 The Committee asked Luby's to produce that mailing list without charge.
 That request was ignored.
 As the proxy mailing date fast approached, the Committee was, in effect, coerced to meet AST's demands.
-No NOBO list was provided.
+No NOBO list was ever provided.

-Essentially, Luby's refused to recognize its legal obligations to produce promptly the requested materials at its additional cost --- nada, zip, zilch.
+Essentially, Luby's refused to recognize its legal obligations to produce promptly the requested materials at its additional cost, which was nada, zip, zilch.

-Corporations could easily play the same indefensible dilatory game with all Shareholders --- Individuals or Institutions --- who wish to communicate with one another for proxy solicitation purposes.
+Unless constricted by formal SEC rules, corporations could easily play the same indefensible dilatory game with all Shareholders --- Individuals or Institutions --- who wish to communicate with one another for proxy solicitation purposes.